cgreen-devs/cgreen/BUILDING.md

 As Cgreen uses Posix fork() and dynamic library loading, creating a fully working Windows build is not straight forward.
 However, some progress is being made.

-Here's the closest we have come so far:
+We are, for now, primarily targeting Msys2 build environment.

+=== Prerequisites ===

+==== Prerequisites: Msys2 ====

-- Use Msys2/Mingw32 (this is the Mingw32 cross-compilation variant of Msys2, NOT the Posix-compliant variant...)
+Use Msys2/Mingw32 or Msys2/Mingw64.
+This is the Mingw cross-compilation variants of Msys2, which is different from the Posix-compliant variant which falls in the "just works" category as described above.

+==== Prerequisites: Mingw toolchain ====

-- Ensure that you have the Mingw32 toolchain installed, including mingw32-cmake
+Ensure that you have the Mingw32 or the Mingw64 toolchain installed, including mingw32/64-cmake

-- Create a 'build' directory and 'cd' into it

-- Do

-    cmake -G"MSYS Makefiles" -DCMAKE_BUILD_TYPE:string=Debug ..
-    make

-This will (at this moment) build cleanly for both MSYS Native and MSYS/Mingw32 & MSYS/Mingw64.

-The current status is that this creates `libcgreen.dll` and `libcgreen.dll.a` which allows you to use the "main program runner" strategy for creating Cgreen tests.

-Unfortunately, at this point tests will crash when forking so you need to prevent this and have all tests run in the same process:

-    CGREEN_NO_FORK=1 all_tests.exe

-It is also unknown at this time if mocks works at all.

-But this is a work in progress, and we are happy to get this far.

-=== cgreen-runner ===

-The `cgreen-runner` can be compiled and linked without errors, but, again, at this time, with the libcgreen.dll in the path (remember to ". setup.sh"), it starts ok and can load libraries.
-But since the underlying runner fails, so does `cgreen-runner`.
+    pacman -Syu mingw32/mingw-w64-i686-gcc mingw32/mingw-w64-i686-cmake

 ==== Prerequisite: dlfcn =====